OsbornNyakaru/Python-File-Handling/README.md

 This script was authored by Osborn Nyakaru.

 ## License
 This script is released under the MIT license.
 See the LICENSE file for details.
+[MIT License](https://opensource.org/licenses/MIT)